Read all our updates on McCloud – find out more

 How does my pension grow during my service?

-In this second article in our ‘Effects of Inflation on Your Pension’ series we explain how your Armed Forces Pension is protected from inflation as it builds during your service.
+This article explains how your Armed Forces Pension is protected from inflation as it builds during your service.

 You will all have been AFPS 15 members since 1 April 2022 and many of you will have protected benefits in either AFPS 75 or AFPS 05.
 Each scheme has a different method of calculating pensions as they build up during service: